amungos831/PaperScissorsRock/README.md

 For this challenge, you will create a program to play Rock, Paper, Scissors.
 A program that picks at random will usually win 50% of the time.
 To pass this challenge your program must play matches against four different bots, winning at least 60% of the games in each match.

-You will be working on this project with our Replit starter code.

 Start by importing the project on Replit.
 Next, you will see a .replit window.
 Select Use run command and click the Done button.